Drone attack on Iraq military base wounds 3 U.S. service members, Pentagon says

 Last week, energy giant BP announced it was temporarily suspending all gas and oil shipments in the Red Sea because of the attacks.

-— David Martin, Eleanor Watson and Arden Farhi contributed to this report.
+— David Martin, Eleanor Watson, Arden Farhi and Olivia Gazis contributed to this report.

 for more features.